-Because so much of the freight broker salary is based on commissions, there are three primary ways to earn more money:
+Because so much of professional freight broker salaries are based on commissions, there are three primary ways to earn more money:

 - Get more clients and do more business.
-This means closing more sales and earning more commission by engaging actively in lead generation and customer retention.
+This means closing more sales and earning more commission by engaging actively in lead generation and customer retention for your freight brokerage.

 - Ask for a raise.
 Once you’ve proven you have a good track record, ask for an increase in your base salary or your commission rate based on your performance.

 - Be more efficient with your time.
-Use load boards effectively and delegate administrative or back-office tasks to others (especially true if you are a 1099 broker or a licensed broker).
+Use load boards effectively and delegate administrative or back-office tasks to others (especially if you’re a 1099 or licensed broker).

-One of the most effective ways is to use load boards to make sure your clients are always hauling full loads and avoiding deadhead runs.
-This helps you book loads faster, which increases both your freight volume and profits, which means more money coming in.
+One of the most effective ways is to use load boards to ensure your clients are always hauling full loads and avoiding deadhead runs.
+This helps you cover loads faster, increasing your freight volume and profits, and means more money coming in.

 Truckstop.com connects tens of thousands of carriers, shippers, and brokers through a complete technological solution that includes freight matching, planning and tracking tools, TMS, real-time rate analysis, and convenient payment solutions.
 Not only can you post and book loads, but you can uncover hidden capacity, monitor carrier compliance, view carrier performance ratings, and track freight shipments.